 Many leaders find their organizations to be resistant to the idea of adopting a collaborative leadership model at their very core.
 One condition that’s often a factor is that the organization is operating in a culture of mistrust.
 Competitive and driven people are skeptical and reserved by nature.
 For years organizations have worked to break down these natural tendencies, by having their leaders attend retreats where they learn to rely on each other to solve problems and achieve goals.
 The attendees come back with new bonds of relationship, but few continue to seek ways of transferring the culture of trust developed at the retreat to their regular lives back in the office.
 Today, I would like to discuss some ideas for improving our organization’s culture of collaboration.

 a) Stop always having to be right.
-Take responsible for mistakes, and seek wisdom from staff people that are experts in their field.
-They are on board because of what they can add to the organization, so use them alot.
+Take responsiblity for mistakes, and seek wisdom from staff people who are experts in their field.
+They are on board because of what they can add to the organization, so use them a lot.

 b) Publicly praise even the smallest contributions.
 Help people know their work is appreciated, their ideas are valued, and their input is essential.
 Go out of your way to make your people feel they are more than workers to you.

 c) Never correct or rebuke someone in public.
 Isn’t this obvious?

 d) Never discount an idea completely.
 Treat ideas you don’t understand with the respect of having meaning to the one who shared it.
 Learn what they have in mind.
 Share what you understand after listening to them.
 If you still feel it is in-congruent with the present plan, ask them how they see it fitting in.
 Look for what pitfalls their idea may be identifying that you missed.
 They learn they can trust, as you treat their input with respect and a passion equal to their own.

 e) Make sure that everyone who has a responsibility, also gets the authority necessary to complete their responsibilities.
 Nothing says “Your not trusted” like …not trusting them (micromanagement).